-- Eyewall module: Make sUAS High Density Observations (HDOBs) available in near realtime to NHC; Report estimates of RMW and Vmax at multiple altitudes and azimuths to NHC in near real time.
+- 1. Eyewall module: Make sUAS High Density Observations (HDOBs) available in near real time to NHC; Report estimates of RMW and Vmax at multiple altitudes and azimuths to NHC in near real time.
 In post-storm mode, conduct analyses comparing sUAS atmospheric and SST eyewall observations with operational analyses and forecast fields from HWRF and HAFS.
-All sUAS data collected should be available in KARMA (AOC's P-3 situational awareness visualization tool). - 2.
+All sUAS data collected will be available in AirOPS (AOC's P-3 situational awareness visualization tool).
+For data assimilation calibration purposes, flying in the same storm at varying categories within the range 1-5 is strongly preferred. - 2.
 Inflow module: Make sUAS HDOBS available in near real-time to NHC and EMC.
 In post-storm mode, compare sUAS boundary-layer thermodynamic and kinematic radial structure (including SST) with numerical equivalents to improve TC boundary layer parameterizations and ocean response in HWRF and HAFS.
 Also, use sUAS HDOBS to improve our understanding of the role of downdrafts in determining TC intensity as well as the turbulent structure of the boundary layer. - 3. sUAS inflow-layer turbulence module: Make sUAS HDOBS available in near real-time to NHC and EMC.
 In post-storm mode, retrieve the vertical profile of eddy viscosity at hurricane-force wind speeds using the sUAS and dropsonde observations.
 This information is crucial for improving boundary-layer parameterizations used in NOAA's hurricane forecast models. - 4.
 Center fix/Eye-Eyewall module: Make sUAS HDOBS available in near real time to NHC and EMC.
 Report center fix estimates to NHC in near-real time.
-In post-storm mode, compare sUAS-boundary layer thermodynamic and kinematic and SST structure within the eye and eye/eyewall interface with numerical equivalents to improve boundary-layer parameterizations and ocean response in HWRF and HAFS.
+In post-storm mode, compare sUAS-boundary layer thermodynamic and kinematic and SST structure within the eye and eye/eyewall interface with numerical equivalents to improve boundary-layer parameterizations and ocean response in HWRF and HAFS. - 5.
+Video Capture module: Capture video from a SUAS to see what conditions are in place in the lower atmosphere in TCs. - 6.
+Saildrone Overflight module: Make sUAS HDOBS available in near real-time to NHC and EMC.
+In post-storm mode, compare sUAS boundary-layer thermodynamic and kinematic radial structure (including SST) with data from saildrone overflights to improve our understanding of coupled air-sea interactions as well as enhanced coupled data assimilation.